 We did a ton of repurposing projects at Birdz of a Feather this year starting with creating a clock from the hard drive of my old desk top computer.
 This marked Hubs’ writing debut.

-What we didn’t show on the blog was the ‘accident’ we had drilling out the spindle.
-We didn’t check thoroughly enough that the clamp was properly secured to the work surface.
+What we didn’t show on the blog was the ‘accident’ I had drilling out the spindle.
+I got distracted and didn’t check thoroughly enough that the clamp was properly secured to the work surface.
+It’s not like me, but it happens to the best of us.
 The drill bit caught in the spindle and the hole thing was sent spiralling into the drywall behind where I was filming.
 There went Hubs’ level 5 drywall finish!
 We still haven’t patched and repainted; here’s what the above picture actually looked like – before touching it up with photoshop.

 We never skimp on safety like eye protection etc, but the lesson learned here is ALWAYS double check safety procedures – like making sure clamps are tight enough.
 You know the adage measure twice, cut once?
 It should be check everything twice – period – and then proceed!
 But that isn’t as catchy, is it?